nickredmark/ooth/README.md

 Introducing medium article: [Ooth - user accounts for node.js](https://medium.com/the-ideal-system/ooth-user-accounts-for-node-js-93cfcd28ed1a#.97kyfg4xg).

-NOTE: Until version 1.0.0 is reached, the API will be unstable.
+NOTE: Until version 1.0.0 is reached, the API will be unstable and can't be considered safe for production.

 ## Examples

 * [ooth](examples/ooth) - an ooth microservice instantiation
+* [graphql-api-with-auth](examples/graphql-api-with-auth) - an example graphql api with JWT auth
+* [ooth-create-react-app](examples/create-react-app) - an ooth client integration with create-react-app
 * [ooth-next](examples/ooth-next) - an ooth client integration with next.js

 ## Packages